MAKOMO/mongo2neo4j/example/README.md

 ## Read the MongoDB databases and import into Neo4j

-When both - MongoDB and Neo4j - are running with the default settings you simply can load the data from MongoDB and import into Neo4j just by specifying the Neo4j password (using default user `neo4j`) and the MongoDB database (the data generation script creates `mydatabase` as default).
+When both - MongoDB and Neo4j - are running with the default settings you simply can load the data from MongoDB and import into Neo4j just by specifying the Neo4j password (here we use the default user `neo4j`) and the MongoDB database (using the `mydatabase` database that was created by the generation script as default).

 ```
 # mongo2neo4j --neo4j_password=<your-password> mydatabase --conf mongo2neo4j.conf